minibolt-guide/minibolt/guide/bonus/bitcoin/mempool.md

   $ git checkout $latestrelease
   ```

-* Then follow the installation process described in the guide in the [Backend section](#backend) up to, and including the nginx section .
+* Then follow the installation process described in the guide in the [Backend section](#backend) up to, and including the nginx section.

 * Start the service again